Tonto Natural Bridge – Explore the Largest Natural Travertine Bridge

 Tonto Natural Bridge

-The bridge is 183 feet high and over a 400-foot long tunnel that measures 150 feet at its widest point.
-You can stand on top of the arch, view it from above or hike to the bottom and explore under the bridge.
-The Tonto Natural Bridge State park is 10 miles north of Payson.
+The highlight of the park is the 183-foot high travertine arch that stretches across a 400-foot long tunnel measuring 150 feet at its widest point.
+You can walk on top of it, admire it from above, or take a hike down into the canyon and explore underneath, where hidden caves, waterfalls, and green moss-covered boulders await.
+The Tonto Natural Bridge State park is 10 miles north of Payson, surrounded by the Tonto National Forest.

 Where is Tonto Natural Bridge State Park & How to Get There